 What Could I Be Allergic To?

 You can be allergic to any food substance.
 Some of the more common food allergies are peanut allergy; tree nut allergy; egg allergy; milk allergy (dairy allergy); wheat allergy; fish allergy; soya allergy and sesame allergy.
-Some people also suffer from alcohol allergy and fruit and veg allergy.
+Some people also suffer from alcohol allergy, mustard allergy and fruit and veg allergy.

 What Are the Symptoms of Food Allergy?

 Normally food allergy symptoms appear within a few minutes of eating the offending food, although they may be delayed by up to a couple of hours.
 The symptoms are usually those of 'classic' allergy, some of which are listed below:

 - Abdominal pain

 - Swelling (rash or nettle rash)

 At the bottom of this page you will find our downloadable Food and Symptoms Diary.
 Use this to track your symptoms to discuss with your GP.